min2ha/ukwa-site/content/target/17070/index.en.md

   "subject": "UK General Election 2015"
 }

-# Evangelical Alliance: Evangelical votes are up for grabs

 Ecumenical and cross-church	Evangelical<br /> Established in the nineteenth century, the Evangelical Alliance is the principal umbrella body for evangelical Christians in the UK.